StevenLandgraf/Personal_Website/content/publication/U-CE/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['article-journal']
+publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In PFG - Journal of Photogrammetry, Remote Sensing and Geoinformation Science
+publication: in ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences
-publication_short: In PFG

-abstract: The intersection of deep learning and photogrammetry unveils a critical need for balancing the power of deep neural networks with interpretability and trustworthiness, especially for safety-critical application like autonomous driving, medical imaging, or machine vision tasks with high demands on reliability.
-Quantifying the predictive uncertainty is a promising endeavour to open up the use of deep neural networks for such applications.
-Unfortunately, most current available methods are computationally expensive.
-In this work, we present a novel approach for efficient and reliable uncertainty estimation for semantic segmentation, which we call Deep Uncertainty Distillation using Ensembles for Segmentation (DUDES).
-DUDES applies student-teacher distillation with a Deep Ensemble to accurately approximate predictive uncertainties with a single forward pass while maintaining simplicity and adaptability.
-Experimentally, DUDES accurately captures predictive uncertainties without sacrificing performance on the segmentation task and indicates impressive capabilities of highlighting wrongly classified pixels and out-of-domain samples through high uncertainties on the Cityscapes and Pascal VOC 2012 dataset.
-With DUDES, we manage to simultaneously simplify and outperform previous work on Deep-Ensemble-based Uncertainty Distillation.
+abstract: Deep neural networks have shown exceptional performance in various tasks, but their lack of robustness, reliability, and tendency to be overconfident pose challenges for their deployment in safety-critical applications like autonomous driving.
+In this regard, quantifying the uncertainty inherent to a model's prediction is a promising endeavour to address these shortcomings.
+In this work, we present a novel Uncertainty-aware Cross-Entropy loss (U-CE) that incorporates dynamic predictive uncertainties into the training process by pixel-wise weighting of the well-known cross-entropy loss (CE).
+Through extensive experimentation, we demonstrate the superiority of U-CE over regular CE training on two benchmark datasets, Cityscapes and ACDC, using two common backbone architectures, ResNet-18 and ResNet-101.
+With U-CE, we manage to train models that not only improve their segmentation performance but also provide meaningful uncertainties after training.
+Consequently, we contribute to the development of more robust and reliable segmentation models, ultimately advancing the state-of-the-art in safety-critical applications and beyond.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.